 Having good emotional access and the ability to talk about feelings is really important in adolescence when periods of emotional duress are just part of the normal teenage passage.
-Consider some common emotional hard times.
+Consider some of these common emotional hard times:

-As for parents during these times of emotional duress, the watchword for them is to go slow when an emotional outburst occurs, to be empathic and invite talking out instead of popping off and provoking acting out.
-And it helps if they understand and convey the value of emotions, the most important one being that feelings are good informants.
+As for parents during these times of emotional duress, the watchword for them is to go slow when an emotional outburst occurs, to be empathic, and to invite talking out instead of popping off and provoking acting out.
+And it helps if they understand and convey the value of emotions — the most important one being that feelings are good informants.
 They are to be accepted, not argued with and discounted.